Updated July 12, 2023

-- Investment: It acts as an intermediary that deals with other companies investments.
-It invests in the securities and stocks of several companies, and the benefits and returns from the investments are given to the member companies.
+- Investment: It acts as an intermediary that deals with other companies’ investments.
+It actively invests in the securities and stocks of multiple companies and subsequently distributes the benefits and returns from these investments to the member companies.
 It does not involve the business operations of other companies.

 - Primary: It is not a subsidiary of any other company.
-So, it becomes the ultimate holding company, and any other company does not control it.
+So, it becomes the ultimate holding company, which no other company controls.

-- Intermediate: It is a holding company of another company (i.e.) a subsidiary and, at the same time, a subsidiary to another company.
+- Intermediate: It is a holding company of another company (i.e.) a subsidiary and, simultaneously, a subsidiary to another company.

 - Mixed: It runs its business activities and also controls other companies.